dinuwij/dinuwij/README.md

 I am Dinu and this is my GitHub profile.
 Projects from my masters as well as my personal projects - which I am currently working on are all included here.
 My goal is to keep my GitHub Profile as active as possible this year - lets see how it goes 😎....

-- 🔭 Working on refreshing and improving my data analytical skills
+- 🔭 Working on keeping my GitHub active & refreshing and improving my data analytical skills
 - 🌱 Learning GitHub and NLP
 - 👯 I’m looking to collaborate on projects and global challenges
 - ⚡ Fun fact: Love sci-fi and horror though I freak out reading/ watching them